-- a) This Plan is the Town of East Gwillimbury's primary tool for implementing long-range Provincial, York Region, and Town-wide land use policies.
+- a) This Plan is the Town's primary tool for implementing long-range Provincial, Region and Town-wide land use policy.
 The detailed policies of this Plan build upon the community's vision for the future and a number of supportive community values.
-The vision, values, and policies are inextricably linked to provide the Town with a comprehensive framework within which to guide decision-making about future growth, and to manage change in a way that ensures East Gwillimbury's reputation as a successful and desirable place to live, work, play, and to invest in.
+The vision, values and polices are inextricably linked to provide the Town with a comprehensive framework within which to guide decision making about future growth, and to manage change in a way that ensures East Gwillimbury's reputation as a successful and desirable place to live, work, play, and to invest in.
 This Plan establishes a framework for growth and development to the year 2051.
 Although this Plan presents a long-range framework, it is also a dynamic document that will respond to changing circumstances over time. - b) This Plan is about making strategic choices and shaping East Gwillimbury's collective future.
 This Plan: - Sets out the vision for where and how East Gwillimbury will grow to the year 2051.
 Community values and policies move the Town towards achieving its vision for the future; - ii.
 Is about getting the fundamentals right.
-Building a successful Town means making sustainable choices about how growth will be accommodated: - iii.
+Building a successful Town means making sustainable choices about how growth will be accommodated; - iii.
 Provides direction and guidance on the management of the Town's distinct communities, commercial mixed-use and employment areas.
 It also guides the provision of services and amenities, and the protection and management of the natural environment and cultural heritage resources; - iv.
-Provides a strategy for phasing and the assignment of municipal service infrastructure and transportation system capacity over time; and,
+Provides a strategy for phasing and the assignment of municipal service infrastructure and transportation system capacity over time; and, - v.
+Implements the Region of York Official Plan and Provincial policy including various pieces of legislation, plans, policy statements and guidelines. - c) The Town of East Gwillimbury is a lower tier municipality within the upper tier Region of York.
+Accordingly, this Plan is required to conform with the Region of York Official Plan. - d) The vision, guiding principles, policies, definitions and schedules contained in this Plan constitute the Town of East Gwillimbury Official Plan.
+Photographs, sidebar text and diagrams, and the associated appendices are non-statutory elements of this Plan, and are provided for clarification purposes only.

-- v.
-Implements the York Region Official Plan and Provincial policy including various pieces of legislation, plans, policy statements and guidelines. - c) The Town of East Gwillimbury is a lower tier municipality within the upper tier York Region.
-Accordingly, this Plan is required to conform with the York Region Official Plan. - d) The vision, guiding principles, policies, definitions and schedules contained in this Plan constitute the Town of East Gwillimbury Official Plan.
-Photographs, sidebar text and diagrams, and the associated appendices are non-statutory elements of this Plan, and are provided for clarification purposes only. - e) This Plan shall be read and interpreted as a fully integrated and comprehensive whole.
+- e) This Plan shall be read and interpreted as a fully integrated and comprehensive whole.
 All policies of this Plan must be considered together to guide its interpretation and determine conformity.
 Individual policies should not be read or interpreted in isolation from other relevant policies. - f) Decision making by the Town of East Gwillimbury will be based on conformity with all the relevant policies of this Plan and decisions about future development will need to integrate environmental, social and economic perspectives so that today's needs can be met, without compromising the ability of future generations to meet their needs. - g) The preparation of this Plan involved a stakeholder consultation process that was undertaken to define the Town's vision and identify underlying principles.
 As a result, the policies of this Plan reflect the collective aim and aspiration of the people of East Gwillimbury.
+The Town acknowledges the input and relationship with stakeholder groups including municipal advisory committees, the Chippewas of Georgina Island, York Region and other agencies.